sib-swiss/termal/roadmap.md

 * Citation: `--cite` shows a ref to Junier 2025.

 * See Future Work in manual for other ideas

+* Renderer app: a CLI app that takes an aln and makes a SVG of (a part of) it.
+  Uses the Termal crate, but non-interactively.

 TODO
 ====